rd2000/PowerScriptCollection/README.md

 I firmly believe that structured data can be incredibly useful, providing solutions and improvements for both personal and professional tasks.
 With just a few PowerShell functions, I have been able to achieve this efficiently.

-One of the key tools is ConvertFrom-TextTable, which excels at transforming unstructured data into structured, machine-readable formats.
-Additionally, Join-Objects and Rename-NoteProperty help me merge objects and standardize object properties, ensuring consistency.
+One of the key tools is [ConvertFrom-TextTable](#convert-texttable-to-object), which excels at transforming unstructured data into structured, machine-readable formats.
+Additionally, [Join-Objects](#join-powershell-objects) and [Rename-NoteProperty](#rename-noteproperty-of-objects) help me merge objects and standardize object properties, ensuring consistency.

-Perhaps the most practical and effective function I’ve developed is ConvertTo-MSSQL.
+Perhaps the most __practical and effective__ function I’ve developed is [ConvertTo-MSSQL](#convert-objects-to-mssql) .
 It allows me to store all this valuable data in SQL databases, where the truly interesting data analysis begins.